matsen/pplacer/docs/index.rst

    <h2> <font color="red">Warning</font> </h2>

-pplacer is under heavy development, and not all parts are at the same level of maturity.
-The general guideline is: if we have released a paper about a method, then we have verified and tested it.
-Thus, the following functionality is stable:
+pplacer is no longer under development.
+Here are some things that people have used the pplacer suite for:

-* placement and visualization ability as described in the BMC Bioinformatics paper
+* placement and visualization
 * Kantorovich-Rubenstein distances
 * edge principal components and squash clustering
 * taxonomic/phylogenetic discordance analysis
 * taxon subsetting by minimizing the average distance to the closest leaf

-We suggest that you wait to do any serious analysis using features not described on this list.
-In particular, the taxonomic classification functionality is not stable and is still being validated.
+* taxonomic classification

 Tutorial
 --------